Staylix/Quizzer/README.md

-# AndroidStudio
+# Quizzer
-My repo for my Android Studio projects
+This repo host the Android Studio Project of Quizzer, a quiz game.